ctlab/true-dist-infer/README.md

 #### Linear genomes
 Linear genome graphs are presented with `LinearGenomeGraph` class in file `linear_genome_graph.py` file.
-It's completely the same as a `CyclicGenomeGraph` in usage, but also need to specify the number of chromosomes parameter in the constructor.
+It's completely the same as a `CyclicGenomeGraph` in usage, but also need to specify the initial number of chromosomes in the constructor.

 Examples:
 ```python